mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 ![rite aid](/dev/img/riteaid.png)

+(PPS: check out sidebar#2 below for some commentary about the "rules engine" and determining if you qualify).

 It's slick and doesn't even require a log in!
 So far, so good.
-Assuming you have a condition that qualifies you to book an appointment, you are lead to the next screen / the beginning of your misery:
+Assuming you have a condition that qualifies you to book an appointment, you are led to the next screen / the beginning of your misery:

 ![rite aid screen](/dev/img/riteaidscreen1.png)